nf-core/seqinspector/docs/output.md

   - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
   - `multiqc_plots/`: directory containing static images from the report in various formats.
+  - `lanes/` [1]
+    - `L1/`
+      - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
+      - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+      - `multiqc_plots/`: directory containing static images from the report in various formats.
+    - `L2/`
+      - ...
+  - `groups/` [1]
+    - `GROUPNAME1/`
+      - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
+      - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+      - `multiqc_plots/`: directory containing static images from the report in various formats.
+    - `GROUPNAME2/`
+      - ...
+  - `rundir/` [1]
+    - `RUNDIR1/`
+      - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
+      - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+      - `multiqc_plots/`: directory containing static images from the report in various formats.
+    - `RUNDIR2/`
+      - ...

+[1] These files will only be generated if `lane`, `group` or `rundir` were specified for some samples.

 </details>